gyoezoedobnerjr/tomcat-docker-demo/README.md

 Internet connection, you can build a Docker image from this repo by running the
 following:

-docker build -t <image-name-of-your-choice> .
+docker build -t &lt;image-name-of-your-choice&gt; .

 in this directory at a command prompt.
-Replace '<image-name-of-your-choice>' with whatever you want to name the resulting image.
+Replace '&lt;image-name-of-your-choice&gt;' with whatever you want to name the resulting image.
 (Don't forget the '.' at the end of the command!)

 Careful!
-You do not need the '<>' signs in the name you choose!
+You do not need the '&lt;&gt;' signs in the name you choose!

 After the image is successfully built, you can launch a container generated from the image by running the following at a command prompt anywhere on your
 system:

-docker run -dp 8080:8080 --name <container-name-of-your-choice> <image-name-of-your-choice>
+docker run -dp 8080:8080 --name &lt;container-name-of-your-choice&gt; &lt;image-name-of-your-choice&gt;

-Replace '<image-name-of-your-choice>' with whatever you used in the command to build the image, and '<container-name-of-your-choice>' with whatever you want to name the resulting container.
+Replace '&lt;image-name-of-your-choice&gt;' with whatever you used in the command to build the image, and '&lt;container-name-of-your-choice&gt;' with whatever you want to name the resulting container.

 If the port '8080' is already in use on your system, you can select a different port to use by changing the number to the left of the colon in the command e.g. like this:

-docker run -dp 8085:8080 --name <container-name-of-your-choice> <image-name-of-your-choice>
+docker run -dp 8085:8080 --name &lt;container-name-of-your-choice&gt; &lt;image-name-of-your-choice&gt;

 After the container is successfully launched, you can view the test webapp running in it by entering 'localhost:your-chosen-port' in the address bar of your web browser e.g. like